jorgedclopes/wit-node-operator-tools/README.md

 Setup:

 1) from this project's `root directory`, open the file `/setup_server/list_of_servers_example.yml`
-2) Keeping the yaml layout pattern present, edit it with the list of servers and respective ssh credentials
+2) Keeping the yaml template present, edit it with the list of servers and respective ssh credentials
 3) save it under `/setup_server/list_of_servers.yml`.
 For security reasons this file doesn't exist from the get go in this repo
 4) run `./setup.sh`